AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/rule-editor-core-components.md

 #### Fonctions personnalisées dans l’éditeur de règles {#custom-functions}

-Vous pouvez également utiliser des fonctions personnalisées dans votre éditeur de règles.
+Outre les fonctions prêtes à l’emploi telles que *Somme de* qui sont répertoriés sous **Sortie de fonctions**, vous pouvez également utiliser des fonctions personnalisées dans votre éditeur de règles.
+L’éditeur de règles prend en charge la syntaxe ECMAScript 2019 JavaScript pour les scripts et les fonctions personnalisées.
 Pour plus d’informations sur la création de fonctions personnalisées, reportez-vous à l’article [Fonctions personnalisées dans les Forms adaptatives](/help/forms/create-and-use-custom-functions.md).

-Outre les fonctionnalités prêtes à l’emploi, comme *Somme de*, qui sont répertoriées sous Fonctions, vous pouvez créer des fonctions personnalisées dont vous avez besoin fréquemment.
-Assurez-vous de la présence de la balise `jsdoc` au-dessus de la fonction que vous créez.

-La balise `jsdoc` associée est nécessaire :

-* Si vous souhaitez personnaliser la configuration et la description
-* Parce qu’il y a plusieurs façons de déclarer une fonction dans`JavaScript,` et que les commentaires permettent de conserver une trace des fonctions.

-L’éditeur de règles prend en charge la syntaxe JavaScript ES2015 pour les scripts et les fonctions personnalisées.
-Pour plus d’informations, consultez [jsdoc.app](https://jsdoc.app/).

-Balises `jsdoc` prises en charge :

-* Syntaxe
-**Privé** : `@private`
-Une fonction privée n’est pas incluse comme fonction personnalisée.

-* Syntaxe
-**Nom** : `@name funcName <Function Name>` Autrement,`,` vous pouvez utiliser : `@function funcName <Function Name>` **ou** `@func` `funcName <Function Name>`.
-  `funcName` est le nom de la fonction (les espaces ne sont pas autorisés).
-  `<Function Name>` est le nom d’affichage de la fonction.

-* Syntaxe
-**Paramètre** : `@param {type} name <Parameter Description>` Autrement, vous pouvez utiliser : `@argument` `{type} name <Parameter Description>` **ou** `@arg` `{type}` `name <Parameter Description>`.
-Affiche les paramètres utilisés par la fonction.
-Une fonction peut comporter plusieurs balises de paramètre, une balise pour chaque paramètre dans l’ordre d’occurrence.
-  `{type}` représente le type de paramètre.
-Les types de paramètre sont les suivants :

-   1. chaîne
-   1. nombre
-   1. booléen
-   1. portée
-   1. chaîne[]
-   1. nombre[]
-   1. boolean[]
-   1. date
-   1. date[]
-   1. tableau
-   1. objet

-  `scope` fait référence à un objet global spécial fourni par le composant d’exécution de formulaires.
-Il doit s’agir du dernier paramètre et il n’est pas visible par l’utilisateur dans l’éditeur de règles.
-Vous pouvez utiliser la portée pour accéder à un objet proxy de formulaire et de champ lisible pour lire les propriétés, l’événement qui a déclenché la règle et un ensemble de fonctions pour manipuler le formulaire.

-  `object` type est utilisé pour transmettre l’objet de champ lisible dans le paramètre à une fonction personnalisée au lieu de transmettre la valeur.

-  Tous les types de paramètre sont classés dans l’une des catégories ci-dessus.
-Ils sont tous pris en charge.
-Assurez-vous que vous sélectionnez l’un des types ci-dessus.
-Les types ne sont pas sensibles à la casse.
-Les espaces ne sont pas autorisés dans le nom du paramètre.
-La description du paramètre peut contenir plusieurs mots.

-* **Paramètre facultatif**
-Syntaxe : `@param {type=} name <Parameter Description>` Vous pouvez également utiliser : `@param {type} [name] <Parameter Description>` Par défaut, tous les paramètres sont obligatoires.
-Vous pouvez marquer un paramètre facultatif en ajoutant `=` dans le type du paramètre ou en mettant le nom du paramètre entre crochets.

-  Par exemple, déclarons `Input1` comme paramètre facultatif :
+<!--

+Ensure that the function you write is accompanied by the `jsdoc` above it.
+Adaptive Form supports the various [JavaScript annotations for custom functions](/help/forms/create-and-use-custom-functions.md#js-annotations).

+For more information, see [jsdoc.app](https://jsdoc.app/).

+Accompanying `jsdoc` is required:

+* If you want custom configuration and description
+* Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

+Supported `jsdoc` tags:

+* **Private**
+  Syntax: `@private`
+  A private function is not included as a custom function.

+* **Name**
+  Syntax: `@name funcName <Function Name>` Alternatively `,` you can use: `@function funcName <Function Name>` **or** `@func` `funcName <Function Name>`.
+  `funcName` is the name of the function (no spaces allowed).
+  `<Function Name>` is the display name of the function.

+* **Parameter**
+  Syntax: `@param {type} name <Parameter Description>` Alternatively, you can use: `@argument` `{type} name <Parameter Description>` **or** `@arg` `{type}` `name <Parameter Description>`.
+  Shows parameters used by the function.
+A function can have multiple parameter tags, one tag for each parameter in the order of occurrence.
+  `{type}` represents parameter type.
+Allowed parameter types are:

+    1. string
+    2. number
+    3. boolean
+    4. scope
+    5. string[]
+    6. number[]
+    7. boolean[]
+    8. date
+    9. date[]
+    10. array
+    11. object

+   `scope` refers to a special globals object which is provided by forms runtime.
+It must be the last parameter and is not be visible to the user in the rule editor.
+You can use scope to access readable form and field proxy object to read properties, event which triggered the rule and a set of functions to manipulate the form.

+   `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

+   All parameter types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Types are not case-sensitive.
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

+* **Optional Parameter**
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.

+   For example, let us declare `Input1` as optional parameter:
     * `@param {type=} Input1`
     * `@param {type} [Input1]`

-* Syntaxe
+* **Return Type**
-**Type de retour** : `@return {type}`
+  Syntax: `@return {type}`
-Autrement, vous pouvez utiliser `@returns {type}`.
+  Alternatively, you can use `@returns {type}`.
-Ajoute des informations sur la fonction, comme son objectif.
-{type} représente le type de valeur renvoyée de la fonction.
-Les types de valeur renvoyée autorisés sont les suivants :
+  Adds information about the function, such as its objective.
+  {type} represents the return type of the function.
+Allowed return types are:

-   1. chaîne
+    1. string
-   2. nombre
+    2. number
-   3. booléen
+    3. boolean
-   4. chaîne[]
+    4. string[]
-   5. nombre[]
+    5. number[]
     6. boolean[]
     7. date
     8. date[]
-   9. tableau
+    9. array
-   10. objet
+    10. object

-  Tous les autres types de retour sont classés en dessous de l’un des précédents.
-Ils sont tous pris en charge.
-Assurez-vous que vous sélectionnez l’un des types ci-dessus.
-Les types de valeur renvoyée ne sont pas sensibles à la casse.

-<!--
+  All other return types are categorized under one of the above.
+None is not supported.
+Ensure that you select one of the types above.
+Return types are not case-sensitive.

 **Adding a custom function**

 For example, you want to add a custom function which calculates area of a square.
 Side length is the user input to the custom function, which is accepted using a numeric box in your form.
 The calculated output is displayed in another numeric box in your form.
 To add a custom function, you have to first create a client library, and then add it to the CRX repository.